1617 John F Kennedy Boulevard

 K. Effective written and verbal communication skills.

 L. Possesses strong interpersonal skills as demonstrated by compassionate, courteous, cordial, cooperative, and professional interaction with diverse groups of co-workers, external partners and community members

 M. Adheres to all The Food Trust and departmental policies and procedures.

 N. Attends all The Food Trust in-services as required.

 O. Flexibility to work varying hours (including early mornings, evening hours, and occasional weekend events), not to exceed a 40 hour work week

 P. Ability to properly clean and sanitize all cooking equipment.
 In addition, to transporting and/or storing equipment and programming materials

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- While performing the duties of this job, the employee will frequently stand; walk; sit; use hands to finger, handle, or feel objects, tools or equipment; reach with hands and arms; balance; talk or hear.
-The employee will occasionally climb stairs; stoop; kneel; crouch or crawl; taste or smell.
+1. While performing the duties of this job, the employee will frequently stand and walk to/from or while conducting educational activities; the employee will on a daily basis sit, use hands to finger, handle, or feel objects, tools or equipment; reach with hands and arms; balance; talk or hear.
+The employee will climb stairs; stoop; kneel; crouch, taste or smell.